 White Cabbage

-It is a type of green cabbage with very pale colored leaves.
+White cabbage, also called Dutch Cabbage, is a type of green cabbage with very pale colored leaves.
+It’s healthier and tastier than standard green cabbage.

-It contains a lot of vitamin C, dietary fiber as well as vitamin K, selenium, potassium, and magnesium.
+It contains a lot of vitamin C, dietary fiber, vitamin K, selenium, potassium, and magnesium.

 Savoy Cabbage